jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts23.md

 #### v.5
 >Paul replied, "Brothers, I did not realize that he was the high priest; for it is written: 'Do not speak evil about the ruler of your people.'"

+#### v.8
+>(The Sadducees say that there is no resurrection, and that there are neither angels nor spirits, but the Pharisees acknowledge them all.)

 #### v.11
 >The following night the Lord stood near Paul and said, "Take courage!
 As you have testified about me in Jerusalem, so you must also testify in Rome."